acceleratingdigitalskills/cli-and-web-for-music/episodes/04-introduction-to-web-technologies.md

 - *port*: an integer that is used to further specify where to look on the remote server
 - *path*: where the remote resource is located within the organisational structure of the server
 - *parameters*: a list of key-value pairs, separated by the `&` symbol which modify the resource returned in some way
-- *anchor*: this optional part of a URL can be used to link directly to some component
+- *anchor*: this optional part of a URL can be used to link directly to some component of the file being requested, typically a header or subheader of a HTML document

 ::::::::::::::::::::::::::::::::::::: challenge